Are engineers geniuses? Most aren’t! Just like in any other profession, you’ll find a mix of struggling, average, and genius-level engineers.

-In the future though, Artificial Intelligence (AI) will become a big player in engineering.
-Then, ALL engineers will take a back seat to AI.
-Then, the question of “are engineers geniuses?” will take on a whole new meaning.
+But here’s the kicker: Artificial Intelligence (AI) is gearing up to be a game-changer in engineering.
+Soon, all engineers will take a back seat to AI.
+That’s when we’ll see the question “Are engineers geniuses?” in a whole new light.

-Do you think engineers are geniuses?
+What’s your take?
+Are engineers geniuses?
 What do you think defines an engineer’s genius level?